Bronisław Huberman: Stradivarius theft

 Before 1936, Huberman's principal instrument for his concerts was a 1713-vintage Stradivarius "Gibson," which was named after one of its early owners, the English violinist George Alfred Gibson.
 It was stolen twice.
 In 1919, it was taken from Huberman's Vienna hotel room but recovered by the police within 3 days.
 The second time was in New York City.
 On 28 February 1936, while giving a concert at Carnegie Hall, Huberman switched the Stradivarius "Gibson" with his newly acquired Guarnerius violin, leaving the Stradivarius in his dressing room during intermission.
 It was stolen either by New York City nightclub musician Julian Altman or a friend of his.
 Altman kept the violin for the next half-century.
 Huberman's insurance company, Lloyd's of London, paid him US$30,000 for the loss in 1936.

-Altman went on to become a violinist with the National Symphony Orchestra in Washington, D.C. and performed with the stolen Stradivarius for many years.
+Altman went on to become a violinist with the National Symphony Orchestra in Washington, D.C., and performed with the stolen Stradivarius for many years.
 In 1985, Altman made a deathbed confession to his wife, Marcelle Hall, that he had stolen the violin.
-Two years later, she returned it to Lloyd's and collected a finder's fee of US$263,000.
+Two years later, she returned it to Lloyd's and collected a finder's fee of $263,000.
 The instrument underwent a 9-month restoration by J & A Beare Ltd., in London.
-In 1988, Lloyd's sold it for US$1.2 million to British violinist Norbert Brainin.
-In October 2001, the American violinist Joshua Bell purchased it for just under US$4,000,000.
+In 1988, Lloyd's sold it for $1.2 million to British violinist Norbert Brainin.
+In October 2001, the American violinist Joshua Bell purchased it for just under $4,000,000.

 The instrument, which is now known as the Gibson-Huberman, was the focus of the 2012 documentary The Return of the Violin by the Israeli television director Haim Hecht which featured interviews with musicians such as Joshua Bell, Zubin Mehta, Holocaust-survivor Sigmund Rolat and many other musicians.